Theoretical constraints on tidal triggering of slow earthquakes: Fundamental response of stable sliding VW faults to transient perturbations

+in the subsequent sections, while the corresponding slip law results are discussed further in Section \ref{sec:additional_papameters}.

 In this study, we focus on a stable sliding VW fault, so we adopt $a/b = 0.9$ with $k/k_c=1.1$.
-Although both normal stress $\sigma_{\mathrm{p}}(t)$ and shear stress $\tau_{\mathrm{p}}(t)$ perturbations are considered in the nondimensionalization (Sections~\ref{subsec:non_demensionalization}), all subsequent simulations involving step, box and harmonic normal stress perturbations set $\tau_{\mathrm{p}}(t)=0$ for simplicity.
-The details of the model parameters used in in Sections~\ref{subsec:step_change} and ~\ref{subsec:box_change} are shown in Table~\ref{tab:parameters}.
+Although both normal stress $\sigma_{\mathrm{p}}(t)$ and shear stress $\tau_{\mathrm{p}}(t)$ perturbations are considered in the nondimensionalization (Section~\ref{subsec:non_demensionalization}), all subsequent simulations involving step, box and harmonic normal stress perturbations set $\tau_{\mathrm{p}}(t)=0$ for simplicity.
+For the step-like and boxcar perturbations in Sections~\ref{subsec:step_change} and~\ref{subsec:box_change}.
+The perturbation is applied to a fault in steady state sliding, with $V=V_{\mathrm{ss}}$ and $\theta=d_c/V_{\mathrm{ss}}$ as the initial condition.
+Other model parameters are summarized in Table~\ref{tab:parameters}.